 Self-care is more than just a buzzword or a social media trend, it is a key ingredient for a happy and healthy life.
 It is also a habit that shouldn’t be left until our teenage or adult years to learn about.
 As a parent, you should be making sure that you provide your child with the tools they need to practice self-care successfully as they grow.

-Early learning activities that are practised at home, as well as in school settings, teach your child the importance of putting their physical and mental needs first.
+Early learning activities that are practiced at home, as well as in school settings, teach your child the importance of putting their physical and mental needs first.
 And, provide them with the skills to become confident and independent individuals.

 Children Need Me-Time Too

 Young children experience stressors just like adults do and these stressors can take their toll on the wellbeing of your child if they are not equipped to deal with them properly.

 Simple things such as a shift in a daily routine or learning a new skill can be all that it takes to cause your kids to feel overwhelmed.
 Parents, especially when in a hurry, can often instinctively do a task for a child.
 But, this isn’t beneficial for helping them build a good self-care habit.

 Cultivating the habit of self-care with your children should be about helping them to identify their physical needs and teaching them how to begin taking care of those needs.
 This can range from showing them how to use cutlery and utensils properly so they can feed themselves or showing them how to brush their teeth properly.
 It can even be giving a few words of encouragement when they are stuck on a puzzle or maths question.

 When a child is given those me moments that allow them to take care of their needs by themselves it fosters a sense of confidence, independence, and joy.
 And, at the end of the day, that’s what self-care is all about.